jamesstidard/mzo/docs/docs/usage.md

-If your shell doesn't support that syntax (`bash` and `fish` do that I know of), you can use the `--format raw` option to handle setting the `MONZO_ACCESS_TOKEN` enviroment varaible yourself.
+If your shell doesn't support that syntax (`bash` and `fish` do that I know of), you can use the `--format raw` option to handle setting the `MONZO_ACCESS_TOKEN` environment variable yourself.
 If you are not sure which shell you are running, it is probably bash.
 :::